apfelkuchen6/nixpkgs/pkgs/tools/typesetting/tex/texlive/UPGRADING.md

 To create a consistent and reproducible package set in nixpkgs, we generate nix expressions for all packages in TeX Live at a certain day.

-To upgrade the package snapshot, follow this process.
+nixpkgs contains two versions of texlive:
+ - texlive_latest contains the binaries from the current texlive release with packages from a freqently updated tlnet snapshot

+ - texlive contains the binaries from the last texlive release with packages snapshotted on the last day before the release of the current version

+To upgrade texlive, follow this process.
+The process is similar for the latest and for the stable verion.
+We describe the upgrading for the stable version first.

 ### Upgrade package information from texlive package database

-Update `version` in `default.nix` with the day of the new snapshot, the new TeX Live year, and the final status of the snapshot.
-Then update `texlive.tlpdbxz.hash` to match the new hash of `texlive.tlpdb.xz` and run
+Update the `version`, `src` and `tlpdbxzHash`, attributes in in `stable/default.nix` with the information of the new version.
+Make sure that `texlive.tlpdb.xz.hash` does indeed match the new hash of `texlive.tlpdb.xz` and run

 ```bash
 nix-build ../../../../.. -A texlive.tlpdb.nix --no-out-link
 ```

-This will download either the daily or the final snapshot of the TeX Live package database `texlive.tlpdb.xz` and extract the relevant package info (including version numbers and sha512 hashes) for the selected upstream distribution.
+This will download the final snapshot of the TeX Live package database `texlive.tlpdb.xz` and extract the relevant package info (including version numbers and sha512 hashes) for the selected upstream distribution.